MicrosoftDocs/learn/learn-pr/quantum/azure-quantum-intro/includes/5-simulated-annealing-and-quantum-annealing.md

 In Azure Quantum, you might see these problems described as "quadratic unconstrained binary optimization problems", or QUBOs.
 - **PUBO**: In the final case, we described a polynomial with maximum degree 3.
 However, we could continue to extend this cost function so that it considered problems of a greater degree.
-In Azure Quantum, we use the term "polynomial unconstrained binary optimization", or PUBO, to describe problems with a maximum degree $k$.
+In Azure Quantum, we use the term "polynomial unconstrained binary optimization", or PUBO, to describe problems with a maximum degree *k*.

 ### Accepting a move